Baritosis: Symptoms and signs

 In some cases, it is asymptomatic.

 Diagnosis

 The particles of barium compounds can be seen as opaque shadows on the chest X-rays of people with baritosis.
-However, being a benign condition, it neither interferes with lung function nor causes symptoms other than a mild cough.

 After exposure to barium compounds dust ceases, the X-ray abnormalities gradually resolve.

 Treatment

 Once diagnosis has been confirmed, the most effective treatment is to eliminate exposure to barium compounds dust.
 When a persistent cough is present, expectorants may be prescribed to help cough out the sputum and particles of barium compounds.
 Cough suppressants and/or NSAIDs may be used to help reduce irritation and inflammation.